Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 • Adrenal insufficiency

-• Ulceration on the mucous membrane of the gastrointestinal tract, especially in the stomach
+• Ulcerations on the mucous membrane of the gastrointestinal tract, especially in the stomach

 • Sexual dysfunction

 If such symptoms occur, symptomatic treatment is carried out.
-If the patient's state of health allows, then taking Prednisolone is canceled.
+If the patient's health condition allows, then Prednisolone is discontinued.

 No cases of overdose have been reported.
 If the prescribed dose is exceeded and any signs of intoxication occur, it is recommended to consult a doctor and take symptomatic treatment.